Primary Teeth Chart

 How many teeth should a 1-year-old have?

-By age 1, most children have developed between 6 to 10 primary teeth, with the lower central incisors and upper central incisors typically being the first to erupt around 6-10 months of age.
+By age 1, most children have developed between 6 to 10 primary teeth, with the lower and upper central incisors typically being the first to erupt around 6-10 months of age.
 However, the exact number of teeth present at one year old can vary, as some children may have fewer or more teeth depending on their individual development.

 What should you do when a tooth falls?